-Located on the first floor of the Senate building at our new Waterside campus, the Research Student workspace is the multi-functional hub for all Research Students at the University.
-With a capacity of 82 seats, a combination of docking stations and desktop computers the workspace provides the perfect setting to undertake desk based research and network with fellow researchers.
-Complete with a fully equipped kitchen and dining area, meeting pod, printing facilities and lockable storage the space is a self-contained dedicated 24/7 accessible space for the University’s research student community.
+Located on the fourth floor of the Senate building at our new Waterside campus, the Research Student workspace is the multi-functional hub for all Research Students at the University.
+With a capacity of 25 seats, a combination of docking stations and desktop computers, the workspace provides the perfect setting to undertake desk-based research and network with fellow researchers.
+Complete with a fully equipped kitchen and dining area, meeting pod, printing facilities and lockable storage, the space is a self-contained dedicated 24/7 accessible space for the University’s research student community.

 Inclusivity and Diversity in Postgraduate Research